What is Materialize?

 What is a content delivery network?

-At its core, a content delivery network is a network of servers interlinked for the purpose of delivering content and online assets as quickly, efficiently, reliably, cheaply, and securely as possible.
+A content delivery network is a network of servers interlinked for the purpose of delivering content and online assets as quickly, efficiently, reliably, cheaply, and securely as possible.
 In order for content delivery networks to more easily communicate with each other, bridging servers are placed at exchange points to work with each other.

 These bridging servers are called internet exchange points.
 These are the primary locations where Internet service providers or ISPs connect in order to provide each other access to traffic from different networks.
 A Best CDN provider is able to reduce costs and transit times for data delivery by providing these bridging servers or internet exchange points.